 Big Bend National Park in southwest Texas is one of the largest and least visited of America’s national parks.
 Here, visitors can explore over 801,000 acres, ranging from an elevation of less than 2,000 feet along the Rio Grande to nearly 8,000 feet in the Chisos Mountains.
 Big Bend includes massive canyons, vast desert expanses, and the entire Chisos Mountain range.
-At Big Bend National Park, visitors can delve into one of the last remaining wild corners of the United States, and experience unmatched sights, sounds, and solitude.
+At Big Bend National Park, visitors can delve into one of the last remaining wild corners of the United States and experience unmatched sights, sounds, and solitude.

-For more than 1,000 miles the Rio Grande/Río Bravo River forms the international boundary between Mexico and the United States; of which, Big Bend National Park administers approximately one-quarter of that boundary.
+For more than 1,000 miles, the Rio Grande/Río Bravo River forms the international boundary between Mexico and the United States; of which Big Bend National Park administers approximately one-quarter of that boundary.

 Flowing through the Chihuahuan Desert, the river has carved beautiful canyons with nearly verticals walls, including the Santa Elena, Mariscal, and Boquillas Canyons.
-Throughout the open desert areas numerous plant and animal species can be found.
+Throughout the open desert areas, numerous plant and animal species can be found.

 Few areas exceed the park’s value for the protection and study of fossil resources.
 Over the years, archeologists have discovered artifacts estimated to be 9,000 years old, and historic buildings and landscapes offer graphic illustrations of life along the international border at the turn of the century.

-In an effort to stop Indians from invading Mexico, several “presidios,” or forts, were established along the Rio Grande in the late 1700s.
+To stop Indians from invading Mexico, several “presidios,” or forts, were established along the Rio Grande in the late 1700s.
 However, when the forts failed in stopping Indian intrusions, they were abandoned though many Mexicans continued to occupy the Big Bend area.

 In the 19th century, the Comanche Indians crossed the Rio Grande numerous times while traveling to and from Mexico with their raiding parties.